riadeb/MultiChoiceKP/README.md

 ### Preprocessing methods :

 #### remove_impossible_terms() :
 Removes impossible terms (terms that can be part of any solution, otherwise the capacity constraint is violated).
-This method throws an exception if the problem is impossible to solve, ie, if even by taking the smallest weights in every channel, the capacity constraint can't be respected.
+This method throws an exception if the problem is impossible to solve, ie, if even by taking the smallest weights in every class, the capacity constraint can't be respected.

 #### remove_IP_dominated():
 Removes IP dominated terms (in place).
 See document below for full explanation